IASTM and Gua Sha - Brisbane MSK Clinic

 Image showing 'Sha' after application of treatment

-Traditional Chinese Medicine considered blood stagnation pathogenic.
-Hence, raising the 'sha' was thought to be an essential aspect of maintaining health.
-Traditionally, practitioners have treated a wide variety of ailments, including; pain, headaches, stiffness, nausea, vomiting, wheezing, coughs, colds, chills and fevers.
-Recent studies have shown that the technique may somewhat stimulate the immune system.
-Other studies have shown that a similar tool-based myofascial techniques can increase collagen production within treated tissues.
-There is limited evidence within the Western medicine field covering Gua Sha with few studies.
+There is limited evidence within the Western medicine field covering Gua Sha, and there are few studies in English.
 Studies that do exist include those covering persistent or Chronic Pain treatment.
 Examples include Chronic neck pain [1], Chronic back pain [2] and the effects of the method on microcirculation [3].
 It is essential to understand the limitations of the research.
-However, many research papers from China supposedly cover the technique, though they require translation.
+However, many research papers from China are said to provide more evidence about the technique, though they require translation.

-Instrument Assisted Soft Tissue Mobilisation (IASTM)
+Instrument-Assisted Soft Tissue Mobilisation - IASTM

-In many respects, Instrument Assisted Soft Tissue Mobilisation (IASTM) is a modern take on the ancient technique of Gua Sha, and there are various adaptations, tools and protocols.
-Some of these styles of treatment have been patented or trademarked, such as Graston Technique ®, Astym ®.
-Brand names are the simplest way for the patient to view the various specifically named IASTM techniques.
-The granting of a patent for a soft tissue therapy technique does not mean the method is better than other non-patented techniques.
-However, a patent and trademark are commercially valuable and financially lucrative for the owner.
-Equally, a brand name enables one to differentiate from other IASTM techniques and market and protect the brand. id="iastm-graston" class="anchoffset">Graston Technique ® is a particularly well-known brand with a patented protocol and instruments (tools), which again does not mean the method is necessarily better.
-Gaining Graston Technique ® Provider Certification requires completing the various training modules and buying the Graston Technique ® instruments (tools).
-There are also other additional training requirements, which need to be completed every two years depending on the level of the practitioner.
-The principal Myotherapist at TotalMSK has previously studied Graston Technique ® as part of his continued professional development.
-However, he does not use the specific Graston Technique ® tools and so does not meet the requirements of provider status.
-Unlike, Gua Sha most IASTM techniques are not purely applied along meridian lines, though often along the kinetic chain (see the section on acupuncture vs dry needling for further details on meridian lines).
-IASTM tends to be used primarily to treat Musculoskeletal / MSK-related ailments, rather than fevers, colds etc. IASTM therapy also uses specially shaped tools, often made from surgical-grade stainless steel, plastic, or other materials.
-The practitioner then uses the instrument with a lubricant to treat the affected tissues.
+In many respects, Instrument-Assisted Soft Tissue Mobilisation - IASTM is a modern take on the ancient technique of Gua Sha, and there are various adaptations, tools and protocols.
+Some of these styles of treatment have been commercialised (patented, trademarked and branded), such as Graston Technique ®, Astym ®.
+Brand names are the simplest way for the public to view the various IASTM techniques that are specifically named.
+The granting of a patent for a soft tissue therapy technique does not necessarily mean the method is better than other non-patented techniques.
+However, patents and trademarks are commercially valuable and financially lucrative for the owner, enabling further technique marketing and promotion.
+Equally, a brand name helps one to differentiate from other IASTM techniques and market and protect the brand.
+Instrument-Assisted Soft Tissue Mobilisation - IASTM is a generic, non-trademarked, and non-patented way of treating soft tissues and fascia with specifically shaped tools.
+Graston Technique ® is a widely marketed, trademarked and branded technique with a patented treatment protocol with its own set of instruments (tools), though it is still IASTM.
+The commercialisation of a technique also enables the owner to place further requirements around individuals being able to utilise the brand name.
+Examples include additional and financially lucrative technique-specific training requirements, which need to be completed every two years, depending on the level of the practitioner.
+The principal Myotherapist at TotalMSK has previously studied Graston Technique ® as part of his continual professional development.
+However, maintaining provider status and the legal ability to use the brand name requires using the specific Graston Technique ® tools and completing the necessary technique-specific training every two years.

 At TotalMSK Gua Sha or IASTM is typically used to treat:-